 What’s in a Park?

-Parks define communities and places - whether neighborhood, regional destination or an urban park.
-From an aesthetic perspective, they meld architecture and horticulture into a landscape design as an art form with original, inventive and inspiring visual concepts.
-From a practical perspective, they are central to the wellbeing of a community and its citizens by encouraging active living and providing connections to nature.
+Parks define communities and places, whether they be neighborhood, regional destination, or urban parks.
+From an aesthetic perspective, they artfully meld architecture and horticulture into original, inventive, and inspiring visual concepts.
+From a practical perspective, they are central to the wellbeing of a community and its citizens, encouraging active living and providing a crucial connection to nature.

 Parks are complex.
-The application of art and science are components in planning and design of parks.
-It takes the mindset and skill set of both to create these places of active and passive enjoyment.
+It takes the mindset and skill set of both the artist and the scientist to create these vital centers of community life.

 Components of Park Design